mufaro263/GLITZ-COSMETICS/README.md

 <h1><a href="https://mufaro263-glitz-cosmetics-1.glitch.me/">GLITZ-COSMETICS</a></h1>

-Is a website for cosmetics, we offer tutorials online,one on one and also we sell the makeup products.We sell the best makeup products for all age groups.WE cater for all events like weddings ,birthday parties and daily makeup for all age groups.Glitz cosmetics is the way to glow.
+This is a website I created for all cosmetics and beauty luxuries.
+The website help people, women especially to cater for all their cosmetic needs from makeup, manicure and pedicure , Zen massages , and spa treatments.
+The website caters for all events like weddings , birthdays or day to day cosmetic needs

 ## Features:
 * Home